Youth Speaker FAQ »

 - You can also get creative and write a grant to secure funding.
 Here is a list of grant writing resources.

 In my book I describe how I went to a counseling program when I was 15.
 The positive impact of that program and the investment of wise mentors in my life helped make me the person I am today.
 My mission now is to take that message to the audience that needs it most, our students.

 They’re the best!
 My wife, Casie, and I have been married since 2013.
 We have four awesome kids: Addie, Jack, and our twins, Ellie and Lucy.
 The kids love playing outside, making up games, and of course… watching movies.
 We live close to both sets of grandparents, so we visit them all the time.

-Some of my favorite books are: Boundaries, Failing Forward, Scary Close, and Good to Great.
-My favorite movies are The Truman Show, Napoleon Dynamite, One Fine Day, and of course, The Shawshank Redemption.
+Some of my favorite books are: Permission to Feel, Boundaries, and Failing Forward.
+For movies, I’d have to say: The Truman Show, Napoleon Dynamite, One Fine Day, and The Shawshank Redemption.